 Pain is a common symptom addressed by hospice and palliative care clinicians across all settings.
 Opioids are a key component of pain management that also includes risks.
 The Hospice and Palliative Nurses Association (HPNA)

 in partnership with the American Academy of Hospice and Palliative Medicine (AAHPM)

 , is pleased to provide Pain Management and Opioids: Balancing Risks and Benefits

 .
-You can participate in a live webinar on Tuesday, July 9, or attend an in-person course on Thursday, September 19, during this year's HPNA Clinical Practice Forum
+This is presented as an in-person course on Thursday, September 19, during this year's HPNA Clinical Practice Forum

 in Pittsburgh, PA.

 In this 2.5 hour program accredited by both ANCC and ACCME, you will learn guidelines for patient selection and assessment of risks associated with opioid use for long-term management of chronic pain, initiation, and modification of extended release (ER)/long-acting (LA) and immediate release opioid therapy, ongoing monitoring, as well as patient and caregiver education.
 Joe Shega, MD

 , and Kathleen Broglio, DNP, ANP-BC, ACHPN, CPE, FPCN